 HydroGraph Announces Partnership Letter of Intent with LOLC Advanced Technologies to Commercialize Jointly Developed Graphene Blend Shown to Significantly Improve Battery Performance

-/EIN News/ -- VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- HydroGraph Clean Power Inc. (HG.CN.
-OTCQB: HGCPF) (the “Company” or “HydroGraph”), a commercial manufacturer of high-quality graphene and other nanomaterials has announced a letter of intent (LOI) to form a Partnership with Ceylon Graphene Technologies (PT) Ltd (CGT) via LOLC Advanced Technologies (LOLC AT), which owns a majority share of CGT through a joint venture with Sri Lanka Institute of Nanotechnology (SLINTEC).
+VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- HydroGraph Clean Power Inc. HGCPF (the "Company" or "HydroGraph"), a commercial manufacturer of high-quality graphene and other nanomaterials has announced a letter of intent (LOI) to form a Partnership with Ceylon Graphene Technologies (PT) Ltd (CGT) via LOLC Advanced Technologies (LOLC AT), which owns a majority share of CGT through a joint venture with Sri Lanka Institute of Nanotechnology (SLINTEC).

 The partnership will center around a novel composite graphene blend that improves the charge acceptance of lead acid batteries by 47%.
 With such stellar game-changing results, HydroGraph and LOLC AT agreed to commercialize this product and pursue the lead acid battery market, projected to be worth more than $47 billion by 2030, driven in part by electric vehicle dependency on the product.